 1. In some cultures, black cats are good luck.

 They may have a less-than-stellar reputation in some areas of the world, but there are plenty of places where black cats aren’t bad luck at all.
-If you’re a single lady in Japan, owning a black cat is said to increase your number of suitors; if you’re in Germany and one crosses your path from right to left, good things are on the horizon.
+If you’re a single woman in Japan, owning a black cat is said to increase your number of suitors; if you’re in Germany and one crosses your path from left to right, good things are said to be on the horizon.

 Not only were cats welcome aboard British vessels to hunt mice, but sailors generally thought a black cat in particular would bring good luck and ensure a safe return home.
 A few of these kitties have been enshrined in maritime history, like Tiddles, who traveled more than 30,000 miles during his time with the Royal Navy.
 (His favorite pastime was playing with the capstan’s bell-rope.)

 A black cat’s color all boils down to a genetic quirk.
-There are three variants of the black fur gene (solid black, brown, and cinnamon), and the hue works in conjunction with the pattern.
-If a cat has a solid black hue, but also the dominant tabby stripe gene, heavy exposure to the sun can make the eumelanin pigment in its fur break down to reveal its once-invisible stripes (another potential cause: nutritional deficiency).
+There are three variants of the black fur gene (for solid black, brown, and cinnamon coats), and the hue works in conjunction with the pattern.
+If a cat has a solid black hue, but also the dominant tabby stripe gene, heavy exposure to the sun can make the black pigment in its fur break down to reveal its once-invisible stripes (another potential cause: nutritional deficiency).
 What was once a black cat is now a rusty brown cat.

 7. Black cats share this patterned trait with “black panthers.”

 If you scope out a black cat in the sunlight, you might see light patterns in their fur.
 This all comes down to a feline’s genetics, but it is a trait they share with black panthers, which is a term generally used to describe any big black cat.
 What we call “black panthers” are in fact melanistic jaguars or leopards and yes, they have patterns, too—spots, to be exact.